opentensor/developer-docs/docs/subnets/subnet-hyperparameters.md

 ## max_weight_limit

+**Description**
-This is the maximum weight that can be set by a subnet validator for a subnet miner, expressed as a value between `0` and `65535`.
+: This is the maximum weight that can be set by a subnet validator for a subnet miner, expressed as a value between `0` and `65535`.
 This is a u16 (unsigned integer) type.

 **Value**
 : Set to `455` for Subnet-1.